cooljith91112/ReiLua-Enhanced/SPLASH_SCREENS.md

 4. Asset loading with progress indicator (if you use it)
 5. Your game starts

-This creates a smooth, professional startup experience.
+This creates a smooth, polished startup experience.

 ## Skipping Splash Screens (Development)